 Meeting growing demand

-Transport and Logistics division larger than any logistics company in the Middle East
+Transport & Logistics division larger than any logistics company in the Middle East

-Earned the trust of consumers to become the trusted brand across the Middle East
+Earned the trust of consumers to become a trusted brand across the Middle East

 Ongoing feedback process for maintaining quality and consumer satisfaction